OGRECave/ogre/Docs/src/high-level-programs.md

 ## Preprocessor definitions {#Preprocessor-definitions}

 Both GLSL and HLSL support using preprocessor definitions in your code - some are defined by the implementation, but you can also define your own, say in order to use the same source code for a few different variants of the same technique.
 In order to use this feature, include preprocessor conditions in your code, of the kind <tt>\#ifdef SYMBOL</tt>, <tt>\#if SYMBOL==2</tt> etc. Then in your program definition, use the `preprocessor_defines` option, following it with a string of definitions.
 Definitions are separated by `;` or `,` and may optionally have a `=` operator within them to specify a definition value.
 Those without an `=` will implicitly have a definition of 1.

-For example:
+@par
+Format: preprocessor_defines &lt;defines&gt;
+@par
+Example: preprocessor_defines CLEVERTECHNIQUE,NUMTHINGS=2

 ```cpp
 // in your shader